 What our Amphibians lesson plan includes

 Lesson Objectives and Overview: Amphibians explores the different kinds of these special creatures and their characteristics.
 Students will be able to identify and list the traits that group these animals together.
 They will discover what makes frogs and toads unique when compared to other groups of animals.
-This lesson provides some basic and general knowledge about amphibians.
-Students can research more about them using both online and physical resources.
 This lesson is for students in 3rd grade and 4th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 This lesson will require scissors, colored pencils, glue or tape, and construction paper.